Cinelerra for Grandma

 If your DVD burner complains about I/O errors, try with a different speed.
 My burner seems optimized for -speed=8.

 Always test your DVD on the crappiest standalone DVD player available.
 The more players tested the better.
+If you want the disks readable by computers also, test your master disc on GNU/Linux, Windows and Mac machines too before burning several copies of it.

 How to create the cover for your DVD case